6 Sunglasses Trends You're Gonna See Everywhere This Summer

 Summer 2024 Sunglasses Trend: Oversized Sunnies

-Huge, eff-off sunglasses were all over the SS24 runways from houses like Tom Ford, Zimmermann and Moschino.
-This return of the mysterious bug-eyed look may feel daunting for those who have favoured more delicate styles for years, but modern cheek-grazing shades have huge appeal right now.
-Experiment with different shapes for your face, including round, square and cat-eye styles.
+Huge, eff-off sunglasses were all over the SS24 runways from houses like Tom Ford, Zimmermann, and Moschino.
+This return of the mysterious bug-eyed look may feel daunting for those who have favored more delicate styles for years, but modern cheek-grazing shades have huge appeal right now.
+Experiment with different shapes for your face, including round, square, and cat-eye styles.

 Summer 2024 Sunglasses Trend: Oval Frames